YoYoDH/Announcement-Bot/README.md

-Token And Prefix ARe Customize Able, index.js
+Token And Prefix Are Customize Able, index.js